breadth and potential of multimedia lends itself to utopian

 proposals.
 The French media theorist Pierre

 Levy describes multimedia as belonging to a trajectory of

-that follows pure information as it reaches towards its most
+an arc that follows pure information as it reaches towards its

 networks will usher in an era of "collective intelligence,"